 Based on the extent of enlargement, splenomegaly can be divided into massive, moderate and mild.

 Spleen crosses umbilicus and midline (>8cm below the costal margin).
-Weight of the spleen is more than 1000 g.
+The weight of the spleen is more than 1000 g.

 Causes of massive splenomegaly include: